 Many of us, myself included, are hard headed, stubborn and believe ourselves to be completely self reliant.
 Of course, those attributes have directly contributed to where we find ourselves today: sitting in a treatment center.
 Our self reliance has completely failed us.
 In order to stay sober, we need others in AA to help us.
 This realization is the beginning of our new journey and leads into the topic of living in a sober living home, I also have a better lifestyle with my nutrition and daily exercise, find vega protein and greens on this website here if you want information for a better diet, and Art + Interior Co for information about Sober House Living desings.

-The last time I went through treatment, it was highly recommended to me that upon leaving treatment, I should move into a sober house.
+The last time I went through treatment at Next Wind Recovery, it was highly recommended to me that upon leaving treatment, I should move into a sober house.
 Deep down, I knew this was the right thing to do but it was nonetheless a smack to my over inflated ego and pride.
 My ego/self reliance told me I was better than that.
 It told me I didn’t need to share some bedroom in some grimy sober house with people who didn’t have jobs or not much of a future.
 Continue reading